Efe Üstündağ

 Efe Üstündağ (born 15 January 1977) is a Turkish former professional tennis player.
 He was a member of the Turkey Davis Cup team from 1998 to 2001 and won two ITF Futures doubles titles.

-Üstündağ, a native of Istanbul, has been Rice University men's head coach since 2012.
+Üstündağ, a native of Istanbul, has been the Rice University men's head coach since 2012.
 He was both the 2016 and 2017 C-USA tennis Coach of the Year.
 A former Rice University player, Üstündağ twice earned All-American honors.
 In 1999 he and Shane Stone were NCAA doubles quarter-finalists.